TRADITIONAL MOUNTAINEERING

 Sabo advised it's also a good idea to have along a basic repair kit for any equipment problems that might arise.

 Another piece of equipment many more outdoorsmen are taking into the back country is a cellular phone.
 Sabo said that while a phone can save lives in a serious accident, it's important not to depend on them in every instance.
-Heavy use in non-emergency situations can bog down rescue efforts and divert resources from a more serious situation.

-Speik said the best way to avoid the problem of getting. lost is to stay found.
+Speik said the best way to avoid the problem of getting lost is to stay found.

 "A map doesn't do any good," he said, "if people don't know where they are."